PabloLION/alpha-zero-general/doc/log/241023-loose-ref-log.md

 - need a `player` / `agent` class
 - define a protocol that specifies all the classes needed for alpha_zero_general
   - then add all the game classes to the protocol, in a separate module, like "examples"
+- [ ] add a dictionary for the project